 - Best Nintendo Switch deals

-This is the big question, so we can all get saving up: when will the Nintendo Switch 2 launch?
-According to Nintendo of America President Reggie Fils-Aimé, it doesn't sound like it's going to be in 2019.
+This is the big question, so we can all get saving up: when will the Nintendo Switch Pro launch?
+We're well into 2021 now, and there's still not much sign of Nintendo unveiling its next bit of gaming hardware.

 Cast your mind back to March 2017, because that's when the Nintendo Switch first went on sale, having been announced the previous October.
 That means the Switch launched five years after the Wii U appeared on the scene – so is another five-year gap looking likely?